In situ subwavelength microscopy of ultracold atoms using dressed excited states: Results

-To demonstrate the performances of the method, we now aim at measuring the standard deviation (std) of a single site that we will label site number 0.
+To demonstrate the performances of the method, we now aim at measuring the standard deviation of a single site that we will label site number 0.
 We start by preparing that single site in two steps.
 In a first step, we perform a coarse cleaning stage in which all sites except sites 0 and $\pm3$, as indexed in Fig. \ref{fig:counterPropasetup}b, are repumped.
-For that purpose, we spatially shift the excited state using a 529 nm modulation of $U_{\text{5P,0}}=17\Gamma$ and repump the atoms while sweeping in 10 ms the detuning of the repumper from $\Delta_{780}=0.4U_{\text{5P,0}}$ to $U_{\text{5P,0}}$ at a saturation of $s_0=2\times10^{-3}$.
-All repumped atoms are then pushed away with a cooler pulse.
+For that purpose, we spatially shift the excited state using a 1529 nm modulation of $U_{\text{5P,0}}=17\Gamma$ and repump the atoms while sweeping in 10 ms the detuning of the repumper from $\Delta_{780}=0.4U_{\text{5P,0}}$ to $U_{\text{5P,0}}$ at a saturation of $s_0=2\times10^{-3}$.
+All repumped atoms are then pushed away with a resonant $\ket{2}$ to $\ket{3'}$ push laser pulse.
 In a second step, the piezo is ramped in 100 ms by a distance of $i_{1529}/4$ to align the site 0 onto a slope of the 1529 nm modulation as shown on Fig. \ref{fig:counterPropasetup}c.
 The sites +3 (resp. -3) are cleaned using $N$ (resp. $M$) short repumper pulses at $\Delta_{780}=3\Gamma$ (resp. $\Delta_{780}=U_{\text{5P,0}}-3\Gamma$).
-Finally, the atomic density is imaged by varying the relative phase $\Phi_0$ and applying a last repumper pulse of detuning $\Delta_{780}=U_{\text{5P,0}}/2$, saturation $s_0=0.02$ and duration $t=16$ \textmu s.
-The corresponding atomic densities are shown on Fig. \ref{fig:counterPropasetupData}a,b,c.
+Finally, the atomic density is imaged by varying the relative phase $\Phi_0$ and applying a last repumper pulse of detuning $\Delta_{780}=U_{\text{5P,0}}/2$, saturation $s_0=0.02$ and duration $t=16$ \textmu s. {Such parameters correspond to a weak imaging validity criterion.
+Indeed, using $r_0=0.24$, $\mathcal{W}_2, \mathcal{W}_1= 0.02, 0.03$ which are indeed small compare to 1.
+In Appendix \ref{subsec:numerical_simulations_Schrodinger}, we verified that the weak imaging regime applies by solving numerically the Schr\"{o}dinger Eq. (\ref{eq:SchrodingerEquation_Main}).
+Such simulation does not account for the doubly dressed state contribution to the potential \cite{Bellouvet2018} which was shown, in Appendix \ref{sec:forces_excitation}, to have a negligible effect for the considered experimental realisation.} The corresponding atomic densities are shown on Fig. \ref{fig:counterPropasetupData}a,b,c.
 Each curve is fitted by a Gaussian function from which the central position and std are shown on Fig. \ref{fig:counterPropasetupData}d,e. \\